 Although this 2 year old coach did not have a factory warranty (most are only for a year), the structure/body was still covered under Tiffin’s 5 year structural warranty.

 We were lucky that the seller included an exclusionary RV extended warranty in our purchase, with the remaining policy valid until March 2018.
 This was worth several thousand dollars.
-It cost just $75 to transfer the policy into our names.
+Therefore, it cost just $75 to transfer the policy into our names.

-King Pin repair underway on our Tiffin, this one was covered under our RV extended warranty
+King Pin repair underway on our Tiffin, this RV cost was covered under our RV extended warranty

 RV #2 – 1999 Country Coach